Stuart Hamblen: Music

-In his early career as a singing cowboy he composed his song "Texas Plains".
-It was this song that Patsy Montana reworked into her million seller hit "I Want to Be a Cowboy's Sweetheart" (1935).
-Hamblen wrote the popular songs "This Ole House" (1954) (popularized by Rosemary Clooney, among others) and "Open Up Your Heart (And Let the Sunshine In)" (not to be confused with the song from the Broadway musical Hair).
+In his early career as a singing cowboy Hamblen composed the song "Texas Plains".
+It was this song that Patsy Montana reworked into her million-seller hit "I Want to Be a Cowboy's Sweetheart" (1935).
+Hamblen wrote the hit songs "This Ole House" (1954) (popularized by Rosemary Clooney, among others) and "Open Up Your Heart (And Let the Sunshine In)" (not to be confused with the song from the Broadway musical Hair).
 Other songs include "Hell Train", "It Is No Secret (What God Can Do)" and "Blood on Your Hands".

 "It Is No Secret" was written following his acceptance of Christ and a spiritual conversation with John Wayne.
 After accepting the Lord, Hamblen was fired from his position as disc jockey because he refused to do alcohol commercials.
-John Wayne offered him a drink shortly thereafter, Hamblen refused saying "It is no secret what the Lord can do."
+John Wayne offered him a drink shortly thereafter, and Hamblen refused, saying, "It is no secret what the Lord can do."
 John Wayne said, "You should write a song by that title."
 The song would go on to be sung by popular singers Rosemary Clooney, Kate Smith, Jim Reeves, Wayne Newton, Leslie Uggams, Jo Stafford & Gordon MacRae (duet), Anne Murray, Tom Netherton, Eddy Arnold, Pat Boone, Johnny Cash, Elvis Presley, Hank Snow and Ernest Tubb.

-"This Ole House" was inspired while on a hunting trip in the High Sierras with John Wayne and guide Monte Wolfe.
+"This Ole House" was inspired during a hunting trip in the High Sierras with John Wayne and guide Monte Wolfe.
 The two men came upon what looked like an abandoned shack, wherein they found the body of an elderly man, apparently dead of natural causes.
 Hamblen came up with the lyrics to the song while riding horseback down the mountain, and composed the melody within a week.
-In addition to being a number one hit for Clooney, it was later recorded by Roberta Sherwood and The Statler Brothers, among many others.
+In addition to being a No. 1 hit for Clooney, it was later recorded by Roberta Sherwood and The Statler Brothers, among many others.
 In 1981, a version performed by Welsh rock'n'roll singer Shakin' Stevens topped the UK Singles Chart.